The Man OTUNBA OLUSEGUN RUNSEWE

 Otunba Runsewe was also the pioneer Chairman of Abuja Carnival Planning Committee, the Carnival edition that has been adjudged by the international community to be the best organized since its inceptions.
 The Nigerian Tourism Village, which he put together during the 2010 World Cup in South Africa, was rated as one of its kind at the event.

-Otunba Runsewe is a fellow of the Nigerian Institute of Public Relations, Chairman Nigerian Sport Writers Association; Chairman, Board of Nigerian Institute of Journalism; Fellow, of Institute of Management (FIM); Fellow, Association of Business Executives, (FABE), London; President, World Crafts Council, African Region and Chairman, Africa China Culture and Arts Exchange Society.
+Otunba Runsewe is a fellow of the Nigerian Institute of Public Relations, Chairman Nigerian Sport Writers Association; Chairman, Board of Nigerian Institute of Journalism; Fellow, of Institute of Management (FIM); Fellow, Association of Business Executives, (FABE), London; President, World Crafts Council, African Region, President, Nigeria Golf Federation and Chairman, Africa China Culture and Arts Exchange Society.

 A detribalized Nigerian, he holds several tittles from different parts of the country, including Danbura Kabi, Kebbi State; Obiagu one of Igbo Ukwu, Anambra State, amongst others.
 He is currently the Director-General of the National Council for Arts and Culture (NCAC), a position he assumed in 2017.
 The vision of the Council under his leadership is to reposition culture as a tool for national unity, peace and social integration as well as a machinery for stimulating rapid socio-economic growth and development.
 He has been pursuing this vision with total passion and utmost vigour.